 While it is not exactly a group brainstorming technique, freewriting works best if you wish to brainstorm an essay.
 It’s more effective if each member gets assigned a part to read about and then you all get 10 minutes of non-stop writing, each on their part.
 Don’t stop to edit or fix mistakes, just let the words out.
 Group your writings together and start editing and summarising.

 Yes, play!
 It’s a game where members start saying random words in turns.
 These words are not necessarily related to the project.
 When done, each member tries to relate these words to the project at hand.
 You’ll be surprised how chocolates could be related to global warming!

-- Over creativity.
-Instead, set goals to the session before starting so you know when to stop.
+Do: Set goals for the session before starting so you know when to stop.

-- Using one approach to lead the session.
-Instead, use pen and paper, draw, go for brainwriting and brain-netting if needed.
+Do: Use pen and paper, draw, and go for brainwriting or brain-netting if needed.

 This is your guide to group brainstorming in a nutshell!
 So, what techniques do you think would work best for you and your group?